AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 ![Diamond-F-G](/docs/images/Diamond-F.png)

-\(F\) The **Workspace windows** on the touch screens contain touch buttons for fixtures, palettes, groups, playbacks, macros and more in a user-configurable layout.
-You can also set fixture attributes and show information windows.
+\(F\) The **Workspace windows** on the touch screens contain a user-configurable layout of touch buttons for fixtures, palettes, groups, playbacks, macros and more.
+You can also show the integrated Capture visualiser, video feed monitors or a range of information screens such as intensity levels or DMX output levels.

 \(G\) The **System Prompt and Menu Softkeys** screen is the nerve centre of the console and shows you what is going on.
 This display contains touch